smartdevicelink/sdl_evolution/proposals/NNNN-android-manager-listener-update.md

 ## Impact on existing code

 The additional methods in the interface have impact to implementations that app developers may find distracting.
-Besides of that there's no existing code changes.
+Besides that there's no existing code changes.

 ## Alternatives considered